ligelowbee/Wallpaper-Scripts/README.md

 `google-art-wallpaper.sh` uses `curl` to fetch a random art image from wikimedia's google arts collection.
 Then uses above scripts to label and set as wallpaper.

-`my-wallpaper.sh` choses to use already downloaded art (or book covers), or to fetch fresh art, and uses above scripts to set wallpaper.
+`my-wallpaper.sh` sets wallpaper using either already downloaded art (inc. book covers) or fetches fresh art.
+Basically rolls the dices to what kind of wallpaper it will be today.
+Uses above scripts to do everything.